xarchitx/PixelLegion/README.md

     - I have chosen to use only few colors, to make it easy to pick the single color with python and randomize it.
     - It is important at this point to group assets into folders and give them names that you want to be displayed as OpenSea NFT attributes - you will save a lot of work later.
     - You can find the example in `psd_project/`
-2. Export the assets to folders with tool like <a href="https://github.com/antipalindrome/Photoshop-Export-Layers-to-Files-Fast">Photoshop-Export-Layers-to-Files-Fast</a>.
-Note that there is option to save layers groups as directories.
+2. there is option to save layers groups as directories.
 The result should be similar to `input/Assets/`
 3. Install the required packages
     ```
     pip install Pillow